 How to Invest in Your HSA

 The first thing you need to do is qualify for a Health Savings Account.
 You should be able to review your health care plan to see if you are eligible.
-HSA eligible health care plans are becoming more popular with employers and employees alike, because they tend to offer lower premiums than other health care plans.
+HSA eligible health care plans are becoming more popular with employers and employees alike because they tend to offer lower premiums than other health care plans.

-But you can also find HSA eligible health care plans if you do not have an employer sponsored health care plan.
+But you can also find HSA eligible health care plans if you do not have an employer-sponsored health care plan.
 Many plans offered on the Affordable Care Act exchanges offer HSA eligible plans, as do many individual health care plans you can find through companies such as eHealthInsurance.

 The next step is to open an HSA.
 I opened mine at HSA Bank, which offers a lot of flexibility, low fees, and the ability to link your account with a TD Ameritrade investment account (TD Ameritrade ranks among our top-rated brokerage firms).
-Here is the criteria I looked at when opening an HSA.
+Here are the criteria I looked at when opening an HSA.

 Benefits of Investing in an HSA

 An HSA combines the best elements of a Traditional IRA (tax deduction for contributions) with the best of a Roth IRA (tax-free growth).
 Additionally, it’s possible to hold various investments in an HSA.
 Most HSA custodians offer money market type assets.
 These returns aren’t always the best, but they are a stable way to invest your funds.
 So it may be a good idea to look at this option if you may need to use your funds soon.